 2. The Japanese Page

 TJP includes interviews with native Japanese speakers, where listeners can hear real-life examples of the language and culture.
-The podcast is free on various podcast platforms and the website, where listeners can find additional resources and study materials.
+The podcast is free on various podcast platforms and on the website, where listeners can find additional resources and study materials.

 3. JLPT Boot Camp